peter88213/nvhelp-de/source/character_view.rst

 ------------

 The yellow text area is for notes.
-Changes are applied when the mouse is clicked anywhere outside the text input field.
+Changes are applied when the mouse is clicked irgendwo außerhalb des Texteingabefelds geklickt wird.

 When the "sticky note" of a character contains text, an "N" is displayed in the Baumansicht as a reminder.